IMPORTANT NOTICE TO READERS IN THE UNITED KINGDOM

 Do you purchase your copy of After the Battle from W H Smith?

-From our next issue (No. 166), the newsagents W. H. Smith have stated that they will no longer be stocking After the Battle.
+From issue No. 166, the newsagents W. H. Smith stated that they will no longer be stocking After the Battle.
 From past experience, enquirers may well receive responses like: ‘Gone out of business’ or ‘magazine no longer published’ — none of which is the case.

 After the Battle is being ‘de-listed’ by Smiths because we are not prepared to pay them the huge up-front annual payment that they are now demanding to access their shelves.
 This so-called ‘promotional fee’ would be on top of their normal trade discount.
 If we agreed, it would only increase the cost of the magazine while giving Smiths more profit, and also be grossly unfair to the independent newsagents who have supported us for many years and who will still continue to sell After the Battle.